danielOuattara/React_Birthdays_Reminder_Deployed_Netlify/README.md

 ## More Infos

-The same project exist in Vue.js 3
+The same project exists in Vue.js 3 (links soon)